 What are internationalized domain names (IDNs)?

-Internationalized Domain Names (IDNs) are domain names which contain characters other than unaccented Roman letters (A-Z), digits (0-9), and the hyphen.
+Internationalized Domain Names (IDNs) are domain names that contain characters other than unaccented Roman letters (A-Z), digits (0-9), and the hyphen.
 For instance, 日本語.idn.icann.org contains Japanese characters.

 IDNs refer to the text before the '.COM', or '.ORG' part of the domain.
 The part after the name (.COM, .ORG, etc.) is called a TLD (Top Level Domain).